Determine If You Have Enough Savings to Retire

-- They would like to retire at their full retirement age as defined by Social Security, which in their case would be age 66 and 2 months, but we’ll call it age 67.
+- They would like to retire at their full retirement age as defined by Social Security, which is age 67.

 - Based on the output from a few life expectancy calculators, they expect at least one of them to live to age 94 so they expect to have 27 years in retirement.

 - He will have $2,200 per month ($26,400 per year) in Social Security benefits, and she will collect half of this amount ($13,200 per year) as a spousal benefit.